Online entries are due by October 12, 2018, at 11:59pm. The online form is available on this page, below the rules.

 - You must have some kind of foot covering.
 Shoes or boots are required.
 Be aware of safety concerns.
 If your character does not wear shoes the lack of accuracy will be forgiven; consider flesh-toned or clear shoes.

 "Performance" and "Costume" judging are entirely separate.
 There is a judging panel for Performance and a judging panel for Costume construction.
 Each panel selects and grants its own awards.
-Costume construction judging is not required, and the decisions and deliberations of the Costume construction judging panel have no influence on the Performance judging panel, or vice versa.
+Costume construction judging is not required for skit entries, and the decisions and deliberations of the Costume construction judging panel have no influence on the Performance judging panel, or vice versa.

-- All entrants will have a performance—either a walk-on, a traditional skit or dance skit.
+- All entrants will have a performance—either a runway-style walk-on, a traditional skit or dance skit.